erc-starfish/koplenig-reply/README.md

 ## Acknowledgements

-This research was funded by the European Research Council as part of project STARFISH (851423).
-We are also grateful to the Department of Linguistics of the University of Konstanz for making Ethnologue available to us.
+The work reported here was funded by the European Research Council as part of project STARFISH (851423).
+Access to Ethnologue was funded by the Communication, Information, Media Centre (KIM) of the University of Konstanz.